 Our mortgage advisors in Manchester often get asked the same questions regarding divorce and separation advice:

 1. How do I remove my ex’s name from my mortgage?

 2. Can I remove my name from my ex’s mortgage?

-3. Am I allowed to have 2 mortgages?
+3. Am I allowed to have two mortgages?

-You can do all of these, but it can be difficult without help from an Expert Local Mortgage Advisor in Manchester, like us – Manchestermoneyman.
+You can do all of these, but it can be difficult without help from an expert mortgage advisor in Manchester, like us – Manchestermoneyman.
 We also know how hard this time can be, so we aim to make the process run as smooth as possible, relieving you from all the stress.

 Gaps in employment can be a problem with some Lenders.
 Probationary periods tend to be ok though.

-Depositing a large sum of cash into your bank will be questioned and this could lead to your application being rejected if you cannot prove how you gained.
+Depositing a large sum of cash into your bank will be questioned and this could lead to your application being rejected if you cannot prove how you gained it.
 So be careful with large cash deposits.